Federal Hill, Baltimore: Recent history

 In the 20th century, Federal Hill was a working-class neighborhood, and by the late 1970s was yet another struggling Baltimore inner city neighborhood, with increasing crime, racial tension, depressed property values, and an aging and decaying housing stock.
 Many of the industrial jobs, particularly in the shipyards and factories along the south shore of the Patapsco River, which had long provided the main source of employment for neighborhood residents were in the process of disappearing.
-The Bethlehem Steel shipyards on the east side of the hill were one of the last to close, in the early 1980s.
+The Bethlehem Steel shipyards on the east side of the hill was one of the last to close, in the early 1980s.
 The nationally recognized urban homesteading program in nearby Otterbein, begun in 1975, helped spur interest among individuals and businesses in rehabilitating homes in Federal Hill, and it soon became a hotbed of investment and rehabilitation, particularly by young professional baby boomers who had grown up in the suburbs but worked downtown.

 The investment and growth throughout downtown and especially at the Inner Harbor through the 1980s and 1990s only increased the popularity of Federal Hill living over the decades following the initial reinvestment period.
 A second period of intense investment and rising property values began in the mid 1990s.
 This second stage of neighborhood investment has included not just single-family home rehabilitation but increasingly large development projects on former industrial sites, particularly on the edges of the neighborhood around the water's edge.
 Within the core of the neighborhood itself, there has been an influx of new restaurants and shops.
 The city's population grew 0.6% in 2006 for the first time since the 1950s with much of the growth focused in Federal Hill.
 Streets that used to have vacant houses on every block have now been fully renovated.
 Many families have moved into these houses.